aws-samples/serverless-patterns/lambda-managed-instances-cdk/README.md

 The stack outputs include the log group name for easy reference when setting up monitoring dashboards or log analysis tools.

-## Inspecting Lambda Managed Instances Infrastructure
+## Inspecting AWS Lambda Managed Instances Infrastructure

-Lambda Managed Instances provision EC2 instances behind the scenes to provide predictable performance.
+AWS Lambda Managed Instances provision EC2 instances behind the scenes to run your Lambda functions.
 You can inspect this infrastructure using AWS CLI commands:

 ### View Capacity Provider Details